aryanjverma/als-detection/README.md

 ---

 ## Project Overview
-This repository contains code and data for classifying ALS vs. normal samples using biosignal features.
+This repository contains code and data for classifying ALS vs. normal samples using acoustic features.
 The model is trained on provided CSV files and evaluated for accuracy, sensitivity, and specificity.

 ## Approach
 - **Data Preparation:**
   - Data is split into ALS (`A01.csv`-`A11.csv`) and normal (`N01.csv`-`N11.csv`) samples in the `ALSDetection_data/` folder.
-  - Each file contains biosignal features as comma-separated values.
+  - Each file contains acoustic features as comma-separated values.
   - For training, one pair (ALS and normal) is randomly left out for testing (leave-one-out cross-validation).
 - **Model:**
 	- Two approaches are provided: